Gibson '60s Hummingbird Gallery

 Cherry Sunburst & Downberry model.

-The transparent image system used in the SJ-200 reference materials allows for confirmation of the bracing pattern.
+The transparent image system used in the SJ-200 reference materials allows you to see the bracing pattern.

 Gibson 1969 Hummingbird Cherry Sunburst